johannvig/surf_with_hands/README.md

 # surf_with_hands
-The purpose of the script is to surf on a chrome browser only with your hands and your voice
+The purpose of the script is to surf on your computer only with your hands and your voice without press any keys

+(manque IA customize hand recognition ML)